florisboard/florisboard/README.md

 different ways to help out, please see the [contribution guidelines](CONTRIBUTING.md) for more info.

 ## Addons Store
-[The Addons Store](https://beta.addons.florisboard.com) offers the possibility for the community to share and download florisboard extensions.
+The official [Addons Store](https://beta.addons.florisboard.com) offers the possibility for the community to share and download FlorisBoard extensions.
 Instructions on how to publish addons can be found [here](https://github.com/florisboard/florisboard/wiki/How-to-publish-on-FlorisBoard-Addons).

-Many thanks to Ali ([@4H1R](https://github.com/4H1R)) for implementing the store.
+Many thanks to Ali ([@4H1R](https://github.com/4H1R)) for implementing the store!

 > [!NOTE]
 > During the initial beta release phase, the Addons Store _will_ only accept theme extensions.